 My conclusion is that I lean more to the no since it is something that was presumably imposed rather than making a choice out of free will .

-It would have been such an awesome thing if the way we celebrated our coffee is the same way we celebrate our tea.
+It would have been such an awesome thing if the way we celebrate our tea is the same way we celebrate our coffee.
 Coffee in the morning ,tea later in the day! or just however we choose to do it.

 In such a scenario I would not be as skeptical as I am today of the coffee bill supposedly to be tabled on parliament to have any coffee being exported being packaged and branded-in other words a finished good.
 I may not know much but simple logic tells me you cannot impose certain parameters on a good unless you are the consumer or hold majority of the the market share.
 In this regard how can we dictate on what form the coffee reaches the end buyer who is a continent away looking for particular qualities and attributes, putting in regard that roasted coffee loses its quality quicker hence even lesser monetary value perhaps by the time it reaches the buyer.
 Perhaps our mheshimiwa does not know that coffee can be quite delicate.
 How you handle it post processing matters a lot in defining the end product.